A small or nonexistent social circle will deprive you of opportunities for meaningful relationships.

 On the other hand, you may avoid revealing your inner world and authentic self because you imagine devastating scenarios of rejection or ridicule.

 Although we all need to filter what we share somewhat, a moderate expression of your honest thoughts and feelings will not ruin your life.

 - Accept that it’s necessary for making friends

 - Go beyond one or two-word answers when people try to talk to you

 - Choose a kind person to try opening up to

-How to Open Up to People: 9 Ways to Reveal More of Yourself
+9 Ways to Open Up to People and Reveal Yourself More

 How do you start opening up to someone?
 These tips will help you pry open the door to your personality instead of holding it shut like you always do.